JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

    +---------+---------+---------+----------+---------+---------+---------+----------+---------+---------+---------+----------+

 The publication presents experimental polarised reflectance infrared spectra of single crystals of forsterite.
 The incident beam angle to the sample was :math:`10^{\circ}`.
-The s-polarised geometry was used and measurements made with the electric field parallel to the a-axis, b-axis and c-axis.
+The s-polarised geometry was used and the measurements were made with the electric field parallel to the a-axis, b-axis and c-axis.

-In PDGui the laboratory frame is defined by XYZ, with the incident and reflected light in the surface in the XZ plane, with the surface normal aligned with the Z-axis.
+In PDGui the laboratory frame is defined by XYZ, with the incident and reflected light in the surface in the XZ plane, with the surface-normal aligned with the Z-axis.
 The surface is therefore in the XY plane.
 The azimuthal angle can be used to rotate the crystal about the normal until the crystal axis of interest is parallel to the Y axis of the laboratory frame.
 With this geometry the s-polarised wave field will be oscillating parallel to the chosen axis.